WHO WE ARE

 Antoinette Villamil

-Since 2004, Antoinette Villamil has worked in nonprofits and educational institutions in New Mexico, including Eight Northern Indian Pueblos Council and NewMexicoWomen.Org.
-With an MFA in poetry from New Mexico State University, Antoinette has also taught secondary and college level writing classes, most recently at IAIA and New Mexico School for the Arts.
-She has 1000 hours of training as a yoga and meditation instructor, studying with Tias and Surya Little in Santa Fe and at The Yoga Institute in Mumbai, India.
-From 2018 to 2022, Antoinette served as the Executive Director of the Santa Fe nonprofit Many Mothers and in 2020 was named one of the “Ten Who Made a Difference” by the Santa Fe New Mexican for pivoting the work of Many Mothers to address the needs of families affected by the Covid-19 pandemic.
-She is the Director of Grants and Fund Development at The Sky Center/New Mexico Suicide Intervention Project and a countywide commissioner for Santa Fe County’s Health Policy & Planning Commission.
-As the proud parent of a lively Centaur, Antoinette enjoys hiking, reading, cooking for her family, collecting pets, and being outside.
+Antoinette Villamil grew up in south Louisiana in a multicultural, bilingual family.
+Since moving to New Mexico in 2004, she has worked in nonprofits and educational institutions throughout the state, including Colonias Development Council, Eight Northern Indian Pueblos Council, NewMexicoWomen.Org, and The Sky Center.
+With an MFA in poetry from New Mexico State University, Antoinette has also taught secondary and college level writing classes at Santa Fe University of Art & Design, Institute of American Indian Arts, and New Mexico School for the Arts.
+She has 1000 hours of training as a yoga and meditation instructor, studying at The Yoga Institute in Mumbai, India.
+From 2018 to 2022, Antoinette served as the Executive Director of the Santa Fe nonprofit Many Mothers and was named one of the “Ten Who Made a Difference” by the Santa Fe New Mexican for pivoting the work of Many Mothers to address the needs of families affected by the Covid-19 pandemic.
+As the Director of Advancement at Reading Quest and an English instructor at Northern New Mexico College, Antoinette is passionate about equitable education for all in our beautiful community.
+She is the proud parent of a lively Badger.